-A notice indicating works Clear/closed must be given no later than the end of the working day following the one on which the activity was cleared.
+A Works Clear notice is used following an interim reinstatement.
+A notice indicating wWorks Clear/closed must be given no later than the end of the working day following the one on which the activity was cleared.
 The reinstatement details that are provided will confirm whether the reinstatement is interim or permanent.
-Where the activity is completed in
+Where the activity is completed in different phases such as interim and permanent reinstatement, there will be a need for separate permits for each phase.
+In no circumstances should permits be sought for more than one phase.